 Now select the Diameter Dimension tool and pick the 5.000 inch bolt circle centerline and place the text to the upper left area as shown.
 Then repeat the process choosing the most inner circle and place the 2.500 text as displayed above.
 The final diameter to be shown is for the 0.75 inch hole.
 Select the Diameter Dimension tool, pick the upper left 0.75 hole and drag the 0.75 text to the outside the perimeter of the part.
 Again you will see that your efficiency will increase in the use of any CAD program if you repeat a procedure.
-By placing all the diameters on the drawing, you are less likely to forget to place a dimension on the drawing.
-A machinist or construction worker will have to wait for your missing data to proceed, causing as many problems as if the dimension was unclear.
+By placing all the diameters on the drawing, you are less likely to have forgotten to place a dimension on the drawing which is an error of omission.
+A machinist or construction worker will have to wait for your missing data to proceed causing as many problems as if the dimension was unclear.